-The local anesthetic bupivacaine (marketed as Marcaine) is on the World Health Organization List of Essential Medicines.
-Although the drug is currently used as a racemic mixture, it was demonstrated that one enantiomer of bupivacaine, levobupivacaine, is less cardiotoxic and, therefore, safer than the racemate.
+The local anaesthetic bupivacaine (marketed as Marcaine) is on the World Health Organization's List of Essential Medicines.
+Although the drug is currently used as a racemic mixture, it has been demonstrated that one enantiomer of bupivacaine, levobupivacaine, is less cardiotoxic and therefore safer than the racemate.
 Levobupivacaine can be synthesized from the natural amino acid L-lysine.

-1. Assign the absolute configuration of the stereogenic center in L-lysine hydrochloride and justify your answer by classifying the substituents in order of their priority.
+1. Assign the absolute configuration of the chiral centre in L-lysine hydrochloride and justify your answer by labelling the substituents in order of their priority.